 So far, the Middletown Home has used Telemedicine seven times.
 Six out of the seven cases were handled from the care and comfort of the residents’ rooms.
 They were assessed, treated and back to good health without a trip to a doctor’s office or emergency room.
 In just one case, the resident ultimately did need to go to the emergency room as determined by the responding physician.

 Having the initial assessment from Telemedicine allowed our nurses to make the appropriate decision to have that resident seek emergency care.
 With Telemedicine on our team, our staff and our residents have confidence and peace of mind knowing that expert care is always on duty.

-Would you prefer your loved one to be in a post-acute care unit, longer term nursing care, personal care, or an assisted living community that uses Telemedicine?
+Would you prefer your loved one to be in a post-acute care unit, longer term nursing care, personal care, or an continuing care community that uses Telemedicine?

 Share what you feel is the greatest benefit of this technology!